Dschogo/streamfallback/README.md

 # streamfallback

-receives a Srt stream outputs to Rtmp (Twitch/Youtube) or Srt
+receives an Srt stream, outputs to Rtmp (Twitch/Youtube) or Srt

 if the Srt ingest fails or disconnects, it automatically switches to fallback videos.
 Instantly switches back if Srt comes back online - ideal for IRL streamers

+Works with hvec input, since we need reencoding anyway to properly switch to fallback videos

 for easy of use docker-compose:
 ```yml